ARTICLE I. Name

 Section C. To create a better public understanding of the proper administration of building and related codes and ordinances, and their importance to the safety, welfare and prosperity of the municipalities and counties within the State of Maryland.

-Section E. To develop courses of instruction concerning new materials and methods of construction in cooperation with recognized educational institutions.
+Section E. To develop courses of instruction concerning codes, new materials and methods of construction in cooperation with recognized educational institutions.

 ARTICLE III.
 Non-Profit

 The Association is not organized for profit, and no part of the income shall inure to the benefit of any member or officer except as reimbursement for necessary expenses actually incurred for the Association.
+The Executive Committee may, by majority vote, approve any other expenses that will benefit the goals and objectives of the association and or furthers the promotion of the profession

 ARTICLE IV.
 Membership